Gadekar2003/100DaysOfCode-LeetCode/README.md

 6)Given an integer array nums sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears only once.
 The relative order of the elements should be kept the same.
 Then return the number of unique elements in nums.
 Leetcode-26<br><hr>
 8)Largest Element in the array geeks for geeks arr=1 8 7 56 90 largest is:-90<br><hr>
 9)reverse a string leetcode-344 Write a function that reverses a string.
 The input string is given as an array of characters s.
-You must do this by modifying the input array in-place with O(1) extra memory.
+You must do this by modifying the input array in-place with O(1) extra memory.<br><hr>
+10)You are given a string S that contains 3 characters: 'a', 'b', and '?'.
+Your task is to convert it to a string which contains only 2 characters: 'a', 'b'.
+The converted string must follow following conditions:
+1. It should not contains two letters 'a' in a row.
+2. if there are many strings possible, the answer should be one which is the first in alphabetical order (Read sample test case for better understanding)